markwylde/riot-redux-router-boilerplate/README.md

-# Riot Redux Boilerplate
+# Riot Redux Router Boilerplate

-This is a boilerplate
+This is a boilerplate that uses:

+  * Riot
+  * Redux
+  * Riot Router Tags